crawl/crawl/crawl-ref/docs/crawl_manual.rst

 holds both for hostile and allied monsters.
 Notable exceptions are zombies and other mindless undead, who are too stupid to properly operate stairs.

-When taking stairs with an unknown destination, you are guaranteed a chance to move before any adjacent monsters.
-When taking stairs that you've already seen the other side of, monsters will be alert and get a chance to move before you.
+When taking stairs, you are guaranteed a chance to act before any monsters on the other side that you have not previously encountered.

 If you ascend an up staircase on level one, you will leave the dungeon forever;
 if you are carrying the magical Orb of Zot, you win the game by doing this.